Posts

 Don’t Postpone the Call of God

-There are general calls: come to the Father through Jesus, talk to God in prayer, discover God in His Word, love people like Jesus loves us, be gentle, patient and kind, be self-controlled, live life according to God’s Word etc.
+There are general calls for every person, such as the invitation to come to the Father through Jesus, talk to God in prayer, and discover God in His Word.
+There are calls to love people like Jesus loves us, be gentle, patient and kind, and live life according to God’s Word.

-Then there are specific calls: God may have asked you to go somewhere in particular, call someone to encourage them, forgive someone who has hurt you, or change careers.
-Father may call you to go to Bible school, lead a home group, get involved in youth ministry or children’s church, give a certain amount of money to a specific cause, stop something you have been doing for a while, or start something new.
+Then there are specific calls that can be different to each individual.
+God may have asked you to go somewhere in particular or do something specific in life or vocation.
+Father may call you to go to Bible school, lead a home group, get involved in youth ministry or children’s church, or give a certain amount of money to a specific cause.
+God might call you to stop something you have been doing for a while, or start something new.

-Do you know what God has asked you to do?
+Do you know what God has asked you to do in life?
 What is your commission?
 And are you postponing the call of God?

 Why do we postpone what God asks us to do?
 Might I suggest that it’s because we don’t really trust Him.
 I’ve learnt that to know the Author is to trust the Author.
 God’s Word shows us that when God calls us, He enables us to fulfill that call.
 Therefore, I’ve learnt I can always trust Him!